Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 • Group skill measurement by specific skills

-• Add a transcript so learners could review where to improve
+• Add a transcript so learners can review where to improve

 • Replace unclear numeric scores with intuitive star ratings